Biography of Mahatma Gandhiji – History 1869 to 1948

 Death of Lokmanya Tilak

-Gandhiji chose an August day to start this non-cooperation movement.
+Gandhiji choose an August day to start this non-cooperation movement.
 Lokmanya Tilak died on the night of August 1.

 Expressing grief over his death, Gandhiji said, “We have lost the male saffron of India forever.
 Future generations of India will remember him as the creator of modern India.